 European Carp must not be returned to the water.

 A simple yet effective fishing rig here is to thread a small running sinker through the mainline shown in blue, which is usually around 8 pounds.
 Then tie a medium swivel to the end allowing the sinker to run up the mainline freely.
 Then tie on the other end of the swivel 50cm of 8-pound fluorocarbon leader (the leader is shown in grey ).
 Finished with a hook.
 I generally use a size 6 bait keeper hook or size 10 long shank which is perfect for corn kernels or scrub worms, however, you can also use small treble style hooks which is a better setup if you using bread.

-If your getting snagged up than you can also use a flota rig.
+If you get snagged up then you can also use a float rig.
 Attach a quill or bubble float to your mainline.
-Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank keep your bait suspended at a good depth.
+Thread the line through and adjust the length using a size 6 bait keeper hook or size 10 long shank to keep your bait suspended at a good depth.
 Ideally cast down breeze which will stop the float from coming back to you.
 If you’re not getting bites then adjust the line depth and If necessary add a splint shot to add weight.

 Images of fish supplied VFA and DEPI.
-The header from brimbank.vic.gov.au All images and videos shown on the Taylors Lakes Fishing Guide are Fishing Mad originals.
+All images and videos shown on the Taylors Lakes Fishing Guide are Fishing Mad originals.